Suv4o/personal-blog-2023/content/2021/09/17/including-local-nodejs-modules-in-firebase-cloud-functions.md

 3. There are differences on how we include local modules in Node.js app versus Firebase Cloud functions.
 4. In order to use local modules in Firebase Cloud Functions, we need to declare our module in **functions/package.json** using the file: prefix.

-All examples above can be found in the following github repository [link](https://github.com/Suv4o/local-nodejs-modules-in-firebase-cloud-functions).
+All examples above can be found in the following github repository <a href="https://github.com/Suv4o/local-nodejs-modules-in-firebase-cloud-functions" target="_blank" rel="noopener noreferrer">link</a>.